Anthony Curcio: Prison

 Curcio was sentenced to 72 months in federal prison and served his time in FCI Big Spring, FCI La Tuna and Coleman Correctional Complex.

 While being housed in FCI La Tuna, Curcio became close with fellow inmate George Jung.
 Jung encouraged Curcio to write a book, and put him in touch with author/biographer Dane Batty.
 The two soon began correspondence.

 During this time, Curcio was with two inmates who had previously assaulted another inmate.
 While prison authorities knew Curcio was not involved in the attack, authorities still held him ‘under investigation’ until the case had been resolved.
 Curcio spent seven months in solitary confinement for this affiliation.
 In solitary, he received beatings, witnessed suicides and had cockroaches crawl all over his body at night.
 Upon his release, he wrote the book Heist and High, promising to prevent others from making the same decisions he had made.

-Throughout the duration of his sentence, Curcio wrote and illustrated over 20 children's books, including one aimed at the children of incarcerated parents titled My Daddy’s in Jail.
+Throughout the duration of his sentence, Curcio wrote and illustrated over 20 children's books, including one aimed at the children of incarcerated parents titled My Daddy's in Jail.

-Curcio finished his incarceration at USP Coleman in Florida, where he completed a drug-treatment program and was released from custody April 2013.
+Curcio finished his incarceration at USP Coleman in Florida, where he completed a drug-treatment program and was released from custody in April 2013.